 In fact, if the Veteran does not submit the annual income statements, or if the VA gets evidence that the Veteran is engaged in substantially gainful employment, the VA could reduce the Veteran’s rating to the combined rating in place prior to the TDIU grant.

-So, even if you get approved for 100% based on TDIU, you might want to give serious consideration to pursuing a schedular 100% rating.
+So, even if you get approved for 100% based on TDIU, you might want to consider pursuing a schedular 100% rating seriously.

 Schedular ratings become “protected” at certain points – again, too much detail for this post – but there are times when the VA can no longer reduce a 100% rating.

-- Do not to pursue a rating % as your goal in your VA Claims and Appeals …. instead seek to service connect every disability that resulted from your military service.
+- Do not pursue a rating % as your goal in your VA Claims and Appeals …. instead, seek to service connect every disability that resulted from your military service.

 - When you have achieved that goal – all conditions that can be service connected are, all impairment ratings are properly assessed, and all effective dates are properly selected – that is when I say a Veteran should stop fighting for the VA Benefits to which they are entitled.

 We all know that the VA loves to reduce benefits – often for no reason at all.